eficode-academy/docker-katas/trainer/examples/nextcloud/README.md

 ## Part 2: Upgrading Nextcloud

 1. Stop the services again, using `docker-compose down` or `ctrl+c`.
-1. Change the version of the Nextcloud image from `nextcloud:11` to `nextcloud:12` (swap the commented image-version lines, in the `docker-compose.yml`.)
+1. Change the version of the Nextcloud image from `nextcloud:X` to `nextcloud:X+1` (swap the commented image-version lines, in the `docker-compose.yml`.)

 ## Start the Application